Frequently Asked Questions

 -

 While binoculars or other optical gear are not necessary to enjoy birding, they do enhance the experience.
 Guests are expected to bring their own binoculars.
-But, as noted in the event descriptions, for several events designed for new birders or the “bird curious,” we will have loaner binoculars available.
+Loaner binoculars can be made available with advance notice.
+Contact us at info@alaudubon.or

 -